Hyundai Santa Fe SM

 Santa Fe (D4EA, 2001–2006) — Be Careful: Common-rail injector wear, Turbocharger failure, Head gasket failure.
 Power: 113 PS.

-Santa Fe (G4JS, 2000–2006) — Be Careful: Sirius timing belt — critical maintenance interval, Timing belt failure with valve damage, Oil seal ageing leaks.
+Santa Fe (G4JS, 2000–2006) — Be Careful: Sirius timing belt — critical maintenance interval, Balance shaft belt destroys timing belt, Oil seal ageing leaks.
 Power: 135 PS.

-Santa Fe (G6CU, 2001–2006) — Stay Away!: Timing Belt Replacement Extremely Complex — Frequent Errors, Timing Belt Cover Seal Leaks Oil onto Belt, Water Pump Impeller Corrodes from Insufficient Antifreeze.
+Santa Fe (G6CU, 2001–2006) — Be Careful: Timing Belt Replacement Extremely Complex — Frequent Errors, Timing Belt Cover Seal Leaks Oil onto Belt, Water Pump Impeller Corrodes from Insufficient Antifreeze.
 Power: 203 PS.

 What to watch out for with the Hyundai Santa Fe?
 See the detailed listing of all engine and vehicle weaknesses in the sections above.